Ryank2004/brixstudio/README.md

 The projects are displayed in a staggered grid layout with clip-path animations on scroll.

+### Blog System

+Dynamic blog pages are generated from Contentful CMS, with rich text rendering and SEO optimization for each post.

 ## 🤝 Contributing

 1. Fork the repository